The most beautiful places in Bali & Lombok

 The Farm Hostel is a social hostel, with activities organized almost every evening, such as dinners and pool parties.
 Mixed and female dormitories are available.

-View on Google MapsThings to do in Canggu
+View on Google MapsTo do in Canggu

 Canggu is primarily known as a surfing spot.
 Taking a surfing lesson is therefore a must-do in Canggu.
 This can be done, for example, with the (semi-)private lessons offered by In Da Surf Camp & School Canggu.
 Canggu's shops also offer a wide range of clothing and accessories from surf brands.
 You'll also find plenty of charming eateries, many with beautiful murals and inviting seating.